Krusen/PinSharp/README.md

 - https://developers.pinterest.com/docs/getting-started/introduction/

 ## Notice
-This project is still in the early faces and as such breaking changes might be introduced regularly.
+This project is still in the early phases and as such breaking changes might be introduced regularly.
+Use at your own risk.

 ## Examples